rackerlabs/design-system/_component_design/table.md

 ## Best practices

-- Keep the column count to under seven.
-- Keep visual clutter to a minimum to maintain a user's focus.
+Consider the following best practices when you construct a table:

+- Do not construct a table with more than seven columns.
+- Do not visually clutter the user interface.
+Visual clutter can be distracting.
 - When organizing content in a table, focus on the user's primary task.
-- Preserve hierarchies from left to right.
-(Most important to least important)
+- Order columns left to right, from most important to least important.
-- Provide filtering and sorting table controls to allow users to interact with and select the most important information.
+- Include filter and sort controls to allow users to find the most important information.
+- If you are presenting a small amount of information, consider using a condensed table.
+A condensed table provides a concise presentation and is preferred over bulleted lists or key-value pairs.

 {% endcolumn %}